rktjmp/lush.nvim/README.md

 - `bg`: sets the `guibg` property of a Vim highlight group.
 - `gui`: sets the `gui` property of a Vim highlight group.
 - `sp`: sets the `guisp` property of a Vim highlight group.
+- `lush`: a namespace to save arbitary data to a group.
+Is not exported to the final highlight by may be accessed in the lush-spec or the parsed-lush-spec.

 Constraints:

 - `value` may be any Lua type which will concatenate with a string.
 - `value` may be derived from previously defined group properties.
 - All unspported keys are dropped.
-TODO make this realised for group types.
 - Group name is CamelCase by convention, but may be any string beginning with an alpha character.
+- `font` key currently unsupported, create an issue if you would like to see this.

 Syntax: